TYPO3GmbH/pagetemplates/README.md

 Also she must provide the UID of the storage folder of the page template.
 An editor now can create pages with content elements within this storage folder.

+- Enable simple mode in Extension Manager > pagetemplates
+- Add storage PID of your template folder in Extension Manager

 YAML mode
 ---------